SwarajMohite/SQL-Project-Hotel-Management-System/README.md

 ## Overview

-The Hotel Management System is a comprehensive solution for managing hotel operations, including menu management, employee records, and customer feedback.
+The Hotel Management System is a comprehensive solution for managing hotel operations, including menu management, employee records, customer feedback, and order management.
 This project utilizes an SQL database to store and manage data efficiently.

 ## Features

 - **Menu Management**: Includes starters, breakfast, lunch, dinner, and desserts.
 - **Employee Management**: Maintain records of hotel staff, including resumes and employment details.
 - **Customer Management**: Track customer visits, reviews, and favorite dishes.
+- **Order Management**: Manage customer orders with details on the ordered items and their costs.

 ## Database Structure